Kawa-oneechan/Asspull3X/docs/devices.md

 Each of the sixteen blocks of `8000` bytes starting from `2000000` may or may not map to a device.
 The first two bytes of each block identify what kind of device it is.
 If those bytes are the value `0000` or `FFFF` there is no device.

-### Input devices
+### Input/output devices

-The input device is hard wired as device #0.
+The I/O device is hard wired as device #0.
 As such, it can safely have its components defined.
+It handles both input through the keyboard, mouse, and joypads, and output through the OPL3, MIDI-OUT, and dual PCM channels.
+As such, its registers act differently depending on if you're *reading* or *writing*.

 #### 0000	Identifier

-The input device identifies by the value `494F`, for "IO", even though it's only input.
+The input device identifies by the value `494F`, for "IO".

 #### 0002	INP_KEYIN